 - 1. Whether or not a student be identified as an exceptional pupil and states the exceptionality and - 2.
 If it is determined that a student should be identified as exceptional, decide on a placement that will best meet the needs of the student.

 After the initial meeting, the identification and placement are reviewed by an IPRC at least once per school year.

-Section 2 IDENTIFICTION, PLACEMENT AND REVIEW COMMITTEE (IPRC) PROCESS a) Referral to an IPRC
+IDENTIFICTION, PLACEMENT AND REVIEW COMMITTEE (IPRC) PROCESS

 IPRC Process

 The IPRC process, as per Regulation 181/98, is as follows: